-- 1 R.S.C.
-1985, c.
-28 (1st Supp.).
+- 1 RSC 1985, c 28 (1st Supp.).
 There are also sector-specific rules governing foreign investments in certain key industries, such as telecommunications, broadcasting, airlines and banking.
-These rules are beyond the scope of this guide. - $2 \qquad \text{The Investment Review Division (IRD) is the specific part of Industry Canada charged with administering the ICA.} \\$ - 3 The definition of "cultural business" is provided in Thresholds for Review, later in this guide.
-The Cultural Sector Investment Review division is the counterpart of the IRD in Heritage Canada. - 4 The "net benefit" test is discussed in more detail under Net Benefit Test, later in this guide. - 5 In 2008, the Minister of Industry denied approval of the proposed \$1.325-billion acquisition by Alliant Techsystems Inc. of the space division of MacDonald, Detwiler and Associates Ltd. In 2010, the Minister of Industry announced that BHP Billiton's proposed \$38-billion acquisition of Potash Corporation of Saskatchewan Inc. was not likely to be of net benefit to Canada.
+These rules are beyond the scope of this guide. - The Investment Review Division (IRD) is the specific part of ISEDC charged with administering the ICA. - The definition of "cultural business" is provided in Thresholds for Review, later in this guide.
+The Cultural Sector Investment Review division is the counterpart of the IRD in Heritage Canada. - 4 The "net benefit" test is discussed in more detail under Net Benefit Test, later in this guide. - In 2008, the Minister of Industry (predecessor to the Minister of ISEDC) denied approval of the proposed \$1.325-billion acquisition by Alliant Techsystems Inc. of the space division of MacDonald, Dettwiler and Associates Ltd. In 2010, the Minister of Industry announced that BHP Billiton's proposed \$38-billion acquisition of Potash Corporation of Saskatchewan Inc. was not likely to be of net benefit to Canada.
 (BHP Billiton subsequently abandoned the transaction during the 30-day "appeal" period during which BHP Billiton could submit additional representations and undertakings.)
-These are the only two non-cultural acquisitions to be turned down since the ICA came into force in 1985. - 6 The timing of the ICA review process is discussed in more detail under Review Process, later in this guide. - 7 Undertakings are discussed in more detail under Undertakings, later in this guide. - 8 The SOE guidelines are discussed in more detail under State-Owned Enterprises, later in this guide.
+These are the only two non-cultural acquisitions to be turned down since the ICA came into force in 1985. - The timing of the ICA review process is discussed in more detail under The Review Process - Net Benefit, later in this guide. - 7 Undertakings are discussed in more detail under Undertakings, later in this guide. - The SOE guidelines are discussed in more detail under State-Owned Enterprises, later in this guide.